 She has served on the Overseers Board of the Huntington Library, Art Collections and Botanical Gardens since 1996, as well as its Art Collections committee and Art Collectors Council.

 She is a Trustee Emeritus of Scripps College, a member of the board of Children’s Hospital Los Angeles and a past board member of the Pasadena Guild of Children’s Hospital and Las Madrinas.
 She is a board member and past Chairman of First Century Families and serves on the Board of Governors for the Los Angeles County Arboretum and Botanical Gardens.

 Williamson attended the Marlborough School, graduated from Dominican Convent San Rafael and received a BA from Scripps College in Claremont, California in 1952.

 Williamson has been an ArtCenter Trustee since 1985.
 She is Founding Chair of ArtCenter 100, the College’s major community support group for student scholarships.
-Her husband, Warren “Spud” Williamson, is an Emeritus Trustee and Chairman Emeritus; and was an active Trustee from 1989 through 1995, including the position of Chairman of the Board in the early 90s.
+Her late husband, Warren “Spud” Williamson, was an Emeritus Trustee and Chairman Emeritus; and was an active Trustee from 1989 through 1995, including the position of Chairman of the Board in the early 90s.

-Cleon T. Knapp, Chairman Emeritus
+Cleon T. Knapp, Chair Emeritus

 Frederick M. Nicholas